fetinin/blog/content/posts/Don't embed pointers.md

 ```

 I hope that you learned something new, and this article will save you from confusing errors in production.

 Have you encountered this problem?
 In what cases is an embedded struct pointer necessary?
-Leave a comment below.
+Leave a comment, let's discuss.